kilazz/Realtek-UAD-Edit/README.md

 - Replace `RealtekAPO_XXXX` with `RealtekAPO_745` in `Driver\UAD64\Realtek\`.

 ## Troubleshooting
+- Ensure the RtkAudUService64.exe service is enabled in your system's startup programs.
+Restart your PC if you change this setting.
 - If DTS functionality is not working after installation, restart the DTS service.

 [DriverStoreExplorer]: https://github.com/lostindark/DriverStoreExplorer